 Decision Time is Now For the QB Class of 2018

 The quarterback class of 2018 was one of the most heralded in recent memory, with 5 QBs selected in first round of the draft.
-Josh Allen, as described above, was the third QB drafted but has stood head and shoulders about the rest.
+Josh Allen, as described above, was the third QB drafted but has stood head and shoulders above the rest.
 The Bills’ wisely rewarded him with a significant extension last offseason.

 Josh Rosen, originally drafted by the Cardinals, has been a bust by any measure, and is currently a back-up on the Falcons.
 Sam Darnold, the second QB taken in the draft, was destroyed by the Jets.
 He was given another chance to salvage his career by the Panthers this season, but squandered that as well.